 The 2020 Census was the first the US conducted primarily online — a decision made before the discovery of COVID-19 — and it is clear that concerns about privacy and security still continue, along with concerns about the digital divide and accuracy of representation.
 In some cases, census takers in 2020 still collected door-to-door feedback, and offline participation may still be the best choice in some places around the country and around the world to truly hear from as many people as possible.

 Surveys, on the other hand, are far less time-consuming and more cost efficient.
 They are especially useful when the situation requires a quick turnaround time (for example, customer satisfaction surveys).

-When conducting surveys, researchers may use a sample size calculator to decide of the group they need to study in order to make an informed decision based on the data collected.
+When conducting surveys, researchers may use a sample size calculator to make a decision about the group or audience they need to study in order to make an informed decision based on the data collected.

-By combining a relevant sample size and a well-defined participant group, analytics can help the survey researcher to identify meaningful takeaways that will likely apply to a larger group.
-Businesses oftten use surveys to better understand customer experience, from satisfaction at a specific touchpoint to overall perception.
-While not every customer will fill out a survey, the experience gaps these surveys reveal can be applicable to all – making surveys an indispensable tool to quickly collect critical data.
+By combining a relevant sample size and a well-defined participant group, analytics can help the survey researcher identify meaningful takeaways that will likely apply to a larger group.
+Businesses often use surveys to better understand customer experience, from satisfaction at a specific touchpoint to overall perception.
+While not every customer will fill out a survey, the experience gaps these surveys reveal can be applicable to all, making surveys an indispensable tool to quickly collect critical data.

 So, while census and surveys both involve data collection, they differ in their objectives and practice.
 Before deciding which one to conduct, think about your goals, analysis needs, and about which is a better fit.
 Consider what you need to find out (a shorter list of questions is always better, no matter your type of research project!) and the time and resources you have available to conduct this project.
 While hearing from everyone can certainly be valuable, it’s not the only way to collect valuable data to inform your next decisions.